min2ha/ukwa-site/content/target/26204/index.en.md

   "subject": "UK General Election 2015"
 }

-# British Association for Shooting and Conservation, The: General Election 2015

 The British Association for Shooting and Conservation (BASC) is a non-profit making Industrial and Provident Society, whose mission is to promote and protect sporting shooting and the well-being of the countryside throughout the United Kingdom and overseas.